Kong/insomnia-docs/docs/insomnia/git-sync.md

 ## Pull Changes

 If a collaborator makes a change to the remote repository, pull the changes to access the work locally.
 Click the branch dropdown menu in a Document and then **Pull**.
 Any incoming changes will be merged to your local machine.

-## Conflict Resolution

-Git sync does not currently support the ability to resolve conflicts within the application.
-If changes were made locally and remotely, a pull may fail.

-Here are some strategies to help with conflicts:

-* Each collaborator should make changes in a separate branch to avoid conflicts.
-Changes should be merged into master once reviewed and approved by other collaborators (eg. GitHub pull request).
-* If a conflict occurs on pull, delete the branch locally and re-fetch it from the branches dialog.

 ## Sign out of Git account